squaredup/Community.DataOnDemand.MP/README.md

 Get IIS Worker Processes Data (Data On Demand)  | IIS Webserver    | Displays worker process information about IIS on the target computer.
 Get Netstat CSV (Data On Demand)                | Unix Computer    | Displays established TCP connections using netstat.
 Get Netstat CSV (Data On Demand)                | Windows Computer | Displays established TCP connections using netstat.
+Get SQL Server Connections (Data On Demand)     | SQL DB Engine    | Lists all open connections to the SQL instance, and the databases that are in use by those connections.
 List Event Logs (Data On Demand)                | Windows Computer | Displays the last 4 entries in the system event log.
 List Processes (Data On Demand)                 | Windows Computer | Lists the top 10 processes sorted by CPU usage.
 List Services (Data On Demand)                  | Windows Computer | Lists the name and status of services.